kennux/TressFXUnity/README.md

 EXPORT RESTRICTIONS: The Materials may be subject to export restrictions as stated in the Software License Agreement.

-Unity Implementation (CSharp files and parts of the HairShader)
+Unity Implementation (CSharp files and some parts of the HairShader)
 --------------

 Copyright (c) 2014 Kenneth Ellersdorfer